Claim Ryanair Flight Delay Compensation

 How Much Is Ryanair Delay Compensation?

-The distance of the flight and the length of the delay affect how much Ryanair flight delay compensation you will receive.
-For a flight that was delayed for more than four hours and longer than 3,500km, each air passenger can claim up to £520.
+The distance of the trip and the length of the delay affect how much Ryanair flight delay compensation you will receive.
+For a delay of more than four hours and a flight path longer than 3,500km, each air passenger can claim up to £520.

 Shorter flights up to (and including) 1,500km in distance qualify for maximum Ryanair flight delay compensation of £220.
-This claim covers flights arriving at least three hours late to their destination.
+This claim covers arrivals at least three hours late to their destination.

 The full amounts you can receive for Ryanair delayed flight compensation can be seen in the interactive graph below.